duderstadt-lab/mars-docs/docs/MarsRover/ScriptableWidgets.md

 * Scripting region: script that retrieves the data of interest from the archive and converts it to the parameter used for plotting.
 In the case of this example the parameter 'column_MSD' is retrieved for each molecule and added to the list of series1_values.
 This list is plotted in the chart.

-Note that the parameters always have to be declared first, but the order of the other components of the script is up to the preferences of the user.
+Note that the parameters always have to be declared before assigning them, but the order of the other components of the script is up to the preferences of the user.
 Variables used for scripting that are not used as a plot output do not need to be declared as parameter in the script.

 <img src='{{site.baseurl}}/docs/img/Rover/img15.png' width='800' />